-- When specified on a <topicref> element that refers to a source DITA document, it indicates that all topics within the referenced document should be rendered as individual documents. - When specified on an element such as <topicgroup> that does not refer to a topic or result in a published topic, the attribute has no meaning. - When specified on a map, chunk="split" sets a default operation for all source DITA documents in the map (outside the context of relationship tables).
+- When chunk="split" is specified on a <topicref> element that references a source DITA document, it indicates that all topics within the referenced document should be rendered as individual documents. - When chunk="split" is specified on an element such as <topicgroup> that does not reference a source DITA document or result in published output, the attribute has no meaning. - When chunk="split" is specified on the root element of a map, it sets a default operation for all source DITA documents in the navigation structure of the map.
 The default split value is used except where a combine value is encountered, in which case combine takes over for that entire branch.

-Using the @chunk attribute for other purposes
+1.4 Using the @chunk attribute for other purposes

-Additional tokens can be defined by applications for use in the @chunk attribute.
-These tokens are necessarily implementation dependent and might not be supported by other applications.
+Applications can define additional tokens for use in the @chunk attribute.
+These tokens are implementation dependent and might not be supported by other applications.

-Examples of the @chunk attribute
+1.5 Examples of the @chunk attribute

 These examples illustrate the processing expectations for various scenarios that involve the @chunk attribute.
-Processing examples use either before and after sample markup or expanded syntax that shows the equivalent markup without the @chunk attribute.
+The processing examples use either before and after sample markup or expanded syntax that shows the equivalent markup without the @chunk attribute.

-Note: Examples use sample files with modified file names to help illustrate equivalent before and after resolution of @chunk attributes.
-However, there is no requirement for implementations processing @chunk to generate files, as long as the rendered result is split or combined as described.
-If generating files, actual file names are implementation dependent.
+Note The examples use sample files with modified file names to help illustrate the equivalent before and after resolution of @chunk attributes.
+However, there is no requirement for implementations processing the @chunk attribute to generate files, as long as the rendered result is split or combined as described.
+If generating files, the file names are implementation dependent.

-Example: Using @chunk to combine all documents into one
+1.5.1 Example: Using @chunk to combine all documents into one

-Where a publishing system would typically render each topic document as an independent result document, a single @chunk attribute can be used to render all content as a single document.
+When a processor would typically render each topic document as an independent result document, the @chunk attribute can be used to render all content as a single document.